rows/hiring/job descriptions/Customer Success Manager_Berlin.md

 * Develop a team for world-wide community building

 # You
-* You have 5+ years of experience in a highly professional and dynamic work environment
+You are a great candidate if you:
-* You are a total spreadsheet and product nerd
+* Have 5+ years of experience in a highly professional and dynamic work environment
-* People love you, and you love people
+* Love people, and people love you
-* You are a hustler and creative problem solver
+* Are a total spreadsheet and product nerd
-* You can communicate really well in English
+* Are a hustler and creative problem solver
-* You built or engaged in communities before
+* Can communicate really well in English
-* You understand how software products are built and want to learn about this fast
+* Built or engaged in communities before

 # Compensation and Perks
 * Competitive salary